JelleBootsma/DotNETCHIP-8Emulator/README.md

 ## Acknowledgements

-The DotNETCHIP-8Emulator is inspired by the work of various contributors in the Chip8 community.
-Special thanks to all the developers who have shared their knowledge and code.
+The DotNETCHIP-8Emulator is made possible due to the extensive Wikipedia description written by contributors in the Chip8 community.
+Special thanks to all the developers who have shared their knowledge.

 ## References